mekwall/ffmpeggy/README.md

 You can provide streams directly to both input and output.

-> NOTE: ffmpeg uses filenames to detect a format and since a stream doesn't have a filename you need to explicitly add that option for each stream.
+> **Note:** ffmpeg uses filenames to detect a format and since a stream doesn't have a filename you need to explicitly add that option for each stream.

+> **Note:** If you provide a Node.js stream as input or output, `FFmpeggy` will wait for the stream to open before starting FFmpeg.
+If the stream emits an error or fails to open, the operation will fail with a descriptive error.

 ```ts
 import { FFmpeggy } from "ffmpeggy";